Repair and Remedy

 - The court will set a hearing date approximately seven (7) days after the defendant is served.
 Both parties must appear.
 If the plaintiff fails to appear, the case may be dismissed.

 - Subpoenas may be issued for witnesses that will not appear voluntarily.
 Subpoenas should be requested prior to the hearing date.
-The cost is $92.00 per subpoena per witness.
+The cost is $90.00 per subpoena broken down as $10.00 money order; and $80.00 cash, cashier's check, money order, or for an additional convenience fee a credit card can be used.

 - Attorneys are not required for a trial, but each party may have an attorney present.
 A jury may be requested no later than three (3) days before the date of the hearing.
 The jury fee is $22.00 paid for by the party requesting.